 Also new for 1955 was the Y-block 272 cubic inch (4.5 liter) V8.
 It was based on the previous design but another 33 cubic inches was added and produced 162 horsepower.

-It has a 115.5" wheelbase and the overall length is 198.5" excluding the continental kit which is an aftermarket item.
+It has a 115.5" wheelbase and the overall length is 198.5" excluding the continental kit.

 Some available Ford options in 1955